mehmetalici/autonomous-navigation/README.md

 # Autonomous Navigation using Deep Learning
 A neural-network controller that steers the car based on visual input obtained from the camera sensor.
 First, a neural network predicts the object that the car confronts and then the controller detemines the next action accordingly.
-Developed at the top of the [fork](https://github.com/aderabiruk/autonomous-navigation) as a warm-up for our EE492 Senior Project at Bogazici University.
+Developed at the top of the [fork](https://github.com/aderabiruk/autonomous-navigation).

 ![](resources/autonav.gif)